chaotic-aur/toolbox/README.md

 `pacman -S --needed base-devel git arch-install-scripts repoctl fuse-overlayfs rsync python-telegram-send`

 One must have an active mirror of Chaotic-AUR running locally or a valid mirror configured in /etc/chaotic.conf and some signing key.
 To create a gpg key for the root user refer to this [ArchWiki article](https://wiki.archlinux.org/index.php/GnuPG#Create_a_key_pair) for more information.
+Also have a look at [this](https://wiki.archlinux.org/index.php/GnuPG#su) one.
 Then generate a ssh keypair for the root user.

 ```sh
 sudo ssh-keygen